-SOCW 541 - Generalist Integrative Seminar I
+SOCW 541 - Foundation Integrative Seminar I

-1 hour Corequisite(s): SOCW 535
+1 hour Prerequisite(s): Admission to the MSW program

-This course is designed to provide a forum for providing mutual support, developing the professional portfolio, exploring on-going practice concerns in the field practicum, and creating an arena in which peer learning takes place.
+This course is designed to provide a forum for providing mutual support, developing the professional portfolio, exploring ongoing practice concerns in the field practicum, and creating an arena in which peer learning takes place.
 Thus, it provides a vital link between the theoretical knowledge, skills, and values derived from the social work course work and the practice of the field practicum.
 (Fall)

-SOCW 542 - Generalist Integrative Seminar II
+SOCW 542 - Foundation Integrative Seminar II